 Rol spent some time looking through the interview contract, checking on the issues TAS had with his restrictions as well as the items that TAS added.
 He checked each clause added, and noted where clauses he had wanted had been removed or altered.
 From his experience, Rol wished he could just forward this to his unit's public information officer.
 Eventually, Rol completed his review of the contract and sent a broadcast message to the berth to see if anyone responded?
 In the ship's open cargo bay, Brian heard the call and asked, "What do you want?"
 It sounded, to Rol, like he was busy at something.
 Rol asked Brian if he knew if Emkir was in the berth, and Brian said he didn't.
 He suggested Rol comm the Admiral in a tone that suggested this should have been obvious.
 Thanking Brian, Rol killed the call and comm'd Emkir directly.

 Arriving At A Decision Emkir, Aali and Aiden were returning from the TAS office when Emkir got the comm from Rol.
 They talked about their options, and Emkir was honest that this seemed to be the best deal they could cut.
-When Rol agreed, They discussed how Rol wanted to proceed to finalize the deal with TAS?
+When Rol agreed, they discussed how Rol wanted to proceed to finalize the deal with TAS?
 Rol asked Emkir to let his contacts in TAS know of the decision.
-The Admiral signed into his email account and sent Mr. Morvello a notice that Rol hd agreed to the changes in the contract TAS had requested.
+The Admiral signed into his email account and sent Mr. Morvello an email that Rol had agreed to the changes in the contract TAS had requested.
 Emkir also copied the law firm on the decision.
 As they continued to ride back to the berth, Emkir got a response from TAS saying they would like Major Kaihvos, Emkir, their lawyers and anyone else in the Major's team in their offices at 10am the following day, to officially sign the deal.
 As before, TAS would send transport and Emkir specified each of the people who would be transported and where to pick them up.
 On his end, and once off the line, Rol sent a courtesy message to the Duke's Seneschal that the interview had been set up, with a brief description of the interview and its objectives.

 Soon after the communications were done, the taxi dropped Emkir, Aali and Aiden off at the berth.
-After arriving, they found Brian working on the grav wreck in the ship's cargo bay.
+They found Brian working on the grav wreck in the ship's cargo bay when they arrived.
 Inside, they found Ms. Vik working on researching emergency escape and survival systems in a detail they might have found disturbing if they'd asked questions.
 So they didn't.
 While they couldn't see him, they knew Rol was in his quarters from the comms.
 There was no sign of Mikah, Zimzod or Zach.
 For her part, Ms. Vik was organizing her next days' schedule.
 She felt she could visit the Star Chaser once she finished her refresher on survival gear.
 Having apparently been lied to by the ship's purser when they met, she planned a tour of the vessel to confirm the port's data before meeting with the ship's captain and purser.
 There, she could state her view of the case and lodge a complaint against the purser for the lies.
 She then planned to advise them to adhere to all of the port's instructions to prevent more fines and damages.
 Then she planned to leave their deck and not return.

 On their return, Aali gave Emkir a meaningful look saying, "So, about the cloning insurance..."
 As the comment trailed off, Emkir said, "You really want to do that do you?
 Do you want to live forever?"
 Despite Emkir's obvious reservations, Aali began investigating and found there were a number of options available.
 The insurance providers even had "couples plans", not requiring the couple be married or in a formal relationship.
 Aali got the best offer from TAS, like Rol, at Cr 200 a month for the insurance and no more than a Cr 10,000 cost for implanting the neural stent, if one of their recommended medical facilities was used.
 Also, like Sir Brian, Aali was told that the insured needed to have the implants completed in a two-week period or the policies will be voided and all payments refunded.